-In February of each year, the Dean of Teaching and Learning must compile a report, to be submitted to the Senate Standing Committee on Plagiarism, and thereafter, Senate, on incidences of plagiarism across the University in the previous academic year.
-Although the Protea plagiarism database will be the main resource for statistical data for this purpose, the Dean of Teaching and Learning may, where necessary, request individual Heads of Department to submit supplementary information for the purposes of compiling the report.
+In February of each year, the DVC: Academic and Student Affairs, with the assistance of the University Plagiarism Officer, must compile a report, to be submitted to the Senate Standing Committee on Plagiarism, and thereafter, Senate, on incidences of plagiarism across the University in the previous academic year.
+Although the Protea plagiarism database will be the main resource for statistical data for this purpose, the DVC: Academic and Student Affairs may, where necessary, request individual Heads of Departments to submit supplementary information for the purposes of compiling the report.